jasonelliots/jasonelliots/README.md

 Hi, my name is Jason.
-I'm a Full Stack Software Engineer interested in building tools that empower the individual.

-Proficient with React, Redux, Node.js, Express, HTML, CSS, Javscript, and Python.
-Passionate about aesthetics, self inquiry, scifi, bitcoin, and bananagrams.
+I'm a Full Stack Software Engineer interested in building tools that empower the individual, with a passion for aesthetics, self inquiry, scifi, and bananagrams.

 Find me on the web: